KSanders7070/AIRAC_RELEASE_PREP/Understanding CRC GeoJSON.md

 - CRC is capable of rendering polygon features for "Tower-CAB" windows but that will not be covered here.

-## GeoJson Feature Types & Associated Keys
+## GeoJson Feature Types & Associated Keys/Values

 For CRC to know how to display the data appropriately within a ERAM window, certain keys and values must be defined.
 Defining these values are done using multiple methods (isDefaults, Overriding Properties, or CRC Auto-Assigned) that will be discussed later.